Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/02_control_flow.typ

 }
 ```

-Possible iterations: 0, 1, 2, ..., $n$, or even infinite if `n` is unknown.
+The loop might iterate 0 times, once, twice, all the way up to $n$ times, or even infinitely if `n` is unknown.

-Path-insensitive analysis uses _fixpoint iteration_ (from Chapter 1).
+Path-insensitive analysis uses _fixpoint iteration_ (from Chapter 1) to handle this.
-Path-sensitive analysis does the same, but with BDD-represented paths.
+Path-sensitive analysis does the same, but represents the path sets with BDDs rather than merging everything together.

 Strategy:
-1. Start with entry path: $b_0 = "true"$ (all paths enabled)
++ Start with entry path: $b_0 = "true"$ (all paths enabled)
-2. Iterate:
++ Iterate:
   - Compute paths that exit loop
   - Compute paths that continue
   - Merge with widening if needed
-3. Stop when BDD stabilizes
++ Stop when BDD stabilizes

-The BDD encodes which loop iterations are feasible.
+The BDD ultimately encodes which loop iterations are feasible under various conditions.

 #insight-box[
-  *Key Insight:* BDDs turn the exponential path explosion into a compact symbolic representation.
+  BDDs turn the exponential path explosion into a compact symbolic representation.
   Operations on path sets become BDD operations, which are often efficient despite worst-case exponential complexity.
 ]